meteor/react-tutorial/tutorial/simple-todos/04-update-and-remove.md

 <img width="200px" src="/simple-todos/assets/step04-delete-button.png"/>

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step04)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step04)

-In the next step we are going to improve the look of your app using CSS with Flexbox.
+In the next step, we are going to improve the look of your app using CSS with Flexbox.